speechbrain/speechbrain/recipes/DNS/README.md

 ```
 python dns_download.py --compressed_path DNS-dataset --decompressed_path DNS-compressed --parallel_download
 ```
+*Note: Prallel download is bit unstable.
+It can download files in parallel, but cant resume in parallel.*

 The compressed files are downloaded in `DNS-compressed` and further decompressed audio files can be found in `DNS-dataset`.